 The Spokane Falls Community College (SFCC) Interpreter Training Program (ITP) is an innovative program that offers the opportunity to acquire specialized skills needed to launch a career as an interpreter for the Deaf and Hard of Hearing using American Sign Language in the (P-21) Educational Interpreting field.
-Our goal is to give you access to the current research and information regarding ASL and the profession of interpreting, practical trainings, mentorship and support that will promote your success as an interpreter for the Deaf and Hard of Hearing.
+Our goal is to give you access to the current ASL research and the profession of interpreting, practical trainings, mentorship and support that will promote your success as an interpreter for the Deaf and Hard of Hearing.